Sleep Disorder Center in Rego Park, New York

 Our Solution: Comprehensive Care for Restful Sleep

-At Vector Sleep Clinic, we provide a comprehensive approach to diagnosing and treating a variety of sleep disorders.
+At sleep disorder center, we provide a comprehensive approach to diagnosing and treating a variety of sleep disorders.

 Nocturnal Sleep Sudies are performed in a comfortable, homelike environment where we monitor your sleep throughout the night.
 The goal is to observe and record physical activity during sleep and identify any interruptions that may be affecting your sleep quality.
 This includes monitoring your brain waves, heartbeat, breathing, and movements while you sleep.
 It’s a key step in diagnosing sleep disorders such as sleep apnea, insomnia, and restless legs syndrome.
 Polysomnography is used to analyze various factors like heart rate, leg movements, and oxygen level s during your sleep.